 By Lee Hodges

 When Ayouba Moussa first contacted Hope Springs about the work that he and his wife Sirleide were doing in Niger I felt this contact was different from the many we receive from time to time.
 The more I learned, the more I felt that God wanted us to help in some way.
-Over the next few months, we learned of the great need for a health center in support of the work they were doing with close to a thousand children.
+Over the next few months, we learned of the great need for a health center in support of the work they were doing with 400 children.
 When we shared information about this great work and their need for the health center our donors step up and not only funded the construction of the health center, but also the furnishings for the center as well.

 The more I learn about Ayouba and Sirleide, the more I see how they are uniquely suited for this work.

-Ayouba comes from a Christian home.
+Ayouba is Nigerien and comes from a Christian home.
 In 2007 he entered mission training with (YWAM) Youth With A Mission in the capital city of Niamey, Niger.
 By 2010 he was added to the staff at the Discipleship Training School.
 That same year Sirleide moved from her home country of Brazil to serve as a missionary in the city of Niamey.
 YWAM organized a youth camp for the city of Maradi, a large city almost 700 miles away.
 Ayouba was selected to do the Discipleship Training at the camp.
 A friend of Sirleide who was working with the camp invited her to come along.

 While at the camp Ayouba and Sirleide became close friends and discussed the great need of his home village of Soura very near Maradi.
 It soon became obvious they had much in common, as they both had such a strong desire to work with children.

 After returning from the camp both Ayouba and Sirleide spent the next 6 months seeking God’s leading and would decide to get married in January of 2011 and then began making their plans to move to Soura.
 That move would take place early in 2012 with the goal to reach the next generation for Christ.